 Kealie: Okay, alright so, how did your family, friends, and other loved ones receive you when you started doing drag?

-Paris Starz: Well at first, my distant family weren’t really cool with it, like they would kind of like make fun of it, they would call my actual parents and just be like, “Did you see what Billy is doing?” just all this stuff and so they weren’t really supportive.
-But my mom has never been not supportive and she has always come to my shows every once and a while, but my dad he’s never, we’ve never talked about it.
+Paris Starz: Well at first, like my distant family weren’t like really cool with it, like they would kind of like make fun of it, they would call my—they would call my actual parents and just be like, “Did you see what Billy is doing?” just all this stuff and, so they weren’t really supportive.
+But my mom has never been not supportive and she has always come to my shows, every once and a while.
+But my dad he’s never, we’ve never talked about it.

 Kealie: Okay, um so were your friends supportive whenever you started doing drag?

 Paris Starz: Oh yes, of course.

 Kealie: Alright, where does your drag name come from?

 Paris Starz: Well at first my drag name was Briana LaQueer and um there was already a Briana at the time in the town, in Evansville, so my best friend was like you need to come up with something else.
 And my senior prom theme was a Starry Night in Paris, so that’s kinda where I came up with Paris Starz.

 Kealie: Okay, alright, so there are a lot of terms for drag and styles of drag from drag queen and drag king, to glamour queen, male impersonator comedy queen, bearded queen, queer artist, bio queen, camp queen, and among others, are there particular labels that you would categorize yourself underneath?

 Paris Starz: Well technically now, I’m a bearded queen cause with my job it’s easier.
 I feel like guys take me more serious when I do like the [inaudible] and stuff, if I have a beard.
 So, and plus it’s like—it’s like contour for men.
 So I do like bearded queen now, but I honestly go by any of those.
 I don’t really like, labels are just labels to me.